A DEPARTMENT OF THE STATE OF LOUISIANA

 The current triennial review cycle started on March 20, 2024.
 The public hearing was held on April 30, 2024, with the comment period ending on May 7, 2024.
 On October 20, 2025, the Report of Findings document for this cycle of triennial review was completed.
 This document (and its associated appendices) can be found at: https://edms.deq.louisiana.gov/app/doc/view?doc=14962832.

 The review of Surface Water Quality Standards identified one item necessitating rulemaking; tracking number WQ117 has been assigned for this rulemaking effort.
-A notice of intent for the proposed rule is anticipated to be published in the Louisiana Register on or before the March 2026 edition.
-At that time, this webpage will be updated with a link to the publication.
+The notice of intent for the proposed rule has been published in the January 2026 edition of the Louisiana Register.
+The public hearing will be on February 25, 2026 at 1:30PM and public comment period will end at 4:30PM on March 4, 2026.

 Please e-mail WQ.Standards@la.gov if you have any questions related to the triennial review.